MARIAM AZIZA STEPHAN

 The World and Other Worlds, Greensboro Project Space, NC

-2017 Swing shift, Barrister’s Gallery, New Orleans, LA
+2017 Swing Shift, Barrister’s Gallery, New Orleans, LA

 Mariam Stephan: Paintings and Drawings, Hastings Gallery, Sandhills Community College, NC